e4drcf/ewizardjs-docs/docs/documentation/CLI-commands.md

 |--------------------------|-------------------------------------------------------------------
 |     -h, --help           | outputs information about the command and available parameters

- Command will install eWizard component into your eDetailer, so you will be able to add it on the markup or use component API if any exists.
+ This command will install eWizard component into your eDetailer, so you will be able to add it on the markup or use component API if any exists.

 -------------------------------------
 <figure class="highlight bash">